-In Fig.10, the S area represents the case that part of the UAV goes out of the field of view.
-The detection results of four typical frames in S area are shown in Fig.12, Purple points are the detection results of Chan Vese, red points indicate the detection results of GOTURN, light blue and yellow points indicate the detection results before and after PointRefine-Net network respectively.
+In Fig.11, the S area represents the case that part of the UAV goes out of the field of view.
+The detection results of four typical frames in S area are shown in Fig.13.
+G, H, I and J represent four typical frames which are out of the FOV in S area.
+Purple points are the detection results of Chan-Vese, red points indicate the detection results of GOTURN, and light blue and yellow points indicate the detection results before and after PointRefine-Net network respectively.
 When the target image coordinates out of the FOV, the comparison of detection results also shows that PointRefine-Net has a more robust performance.